A Dim View of Libertarianism

 devise complex mathematical models.
 However, they have no counterparts in

-the real world, which compromises the application of these concepts in
+the real world, which compromises the application of these abstract concepts in

 Case-In Point: Milton Friedman on Free Trade.
 Foreign trade and currency